How to Know When You Need Professional Support on a Creative Project

 5 minute read

 Most creative projects are manageable on your own.
 But some reach a point where the complexity, the stakes, or the unfamiliarity of the territory means that working through it alone is likely to cost you more than getting help would.
+This is particularly common with public art commissions, brand collaborations and large-scale experiential installations where the commercial and contractual side of things requires specialist knowledge.

 The projects that catch artists out